 Updates to this page are ongoing as the situation progresses.
 Please check back here for our latest statements, and information on Scotch Whisky distillery closures.

 “The outlook for our sector, as for many others, is uncertain.
-The collapse of global hospitality, tourism and travel retail sectors is a very real concern and in Q1 2020 global exports were down 17%.
-Exports in Q2, which will take into account lockdown periods in Europe and North America, are also likely to show a significant fall.
+The collapse of global hospitality, tourism and travel retail sectors is a very real concern.
+H1 exports, which take into account lockdown periods in Europe and North America, are showing a significant fall of around 30% worldwide.

 “Tourism is a vital industry for Scotland, and it’s been one of the sectors hardest hit by the coronavirus.
 Scotch Whisky tourism is an important part of this, with more than 2 million visitors now coming to our distillery visitor centres around Scotland every year.
 We have a very direct interest in how tourism recovers – for our companies, since many smaller distilleries rely on tourism for over half of their income, and also for the hotels, restaurants, pubs and other attractions that whisky distilleries work alongside locally.